 Students who failed to meet these standards due to unusual circumstances may appeal the financial aid SAP suspension status.

-A student who is unable to achieve satisfactory academic progress and is suspended from receiving financial aid has the right to complete a one-time appeal based on unusual or extenuating circumstances, such as illness, injury or other special circumstance.
-The student may appeal the financial aid suspension status at any time during the term if:
+A student who is unable to achieve satisfactory academic progress and is suspended from receiving financial aid has the right to appeal based on unusual or extenuating circumstances, such as illness, injury or other special circumstance.
+The student may appeal the financial aid suspension status at any time during the term if the following situations apply.

-The record shows that the student has now earned the required qualitative and quantitative SAP standards.
+- The record shows that the student has earned the required cumulative minimum GPA and credit completion ratio to meet SAP standards.

 To appeal, students must submit to the Financial Aid Office the following: